AidLite Python API Documentation

 API | log_to_file |

-Description | Sets log information to be output to a specified text file. |
+Description | Set log information output to specified text file |

-Parameters | path_and_prefix : Path and prefix name for the log file. |
+Parameters | path_and_prefix: Storage path and name prefix for log file |

-also_to_stderr : Indicates whether to also output logs to stderr terminal, default is False . | |
+also_to_stderr: Flag indicating whether to simultaneously output logs to stderr terminal, default value is False | |

-Return Value | Normal: 0 . |
+Return Value | Normal: 0 |

-Exception: Non-zero. |
+Exception: Non-zero |

 Get Latest Log Information last_log_msg()